 In the realm of cybersecurity, Social Engineering is an act of using deceptive tactics to manipulate and convince someone to divulge personal information.
-In short, by pretending to be someone else, a threat actor can convince the victims to provide them with accesses that they normally would not have.
+In short, by pretending to be someone else, a threat actor can convince the victims to provide them with access that they normally would not have.
 These attacks are mainly carried out via phishing scams or email spoofing.
-The email headers are mostly forged, fooling the receiver in believing that the emails are from a legitimate source.
+The email headers are mostly forged, fooling the receiver into believing that the emails are from a legitimate source.

 Lateral Movement is the next step forward for a cybercriminal after a successful Social Engineering attempt.
 For example, once the victim opens the spoofed email and carries out the requested actions (providing personal info or downloading attachments etc.), the sender then moves on to overtaking the victim’s computer by propagating malicious code into the victim’s computer or network.

 In most cases, the ransom request for decrypting your data is in the form of invisible currency like bitcoins or gift cards, as a digital currency is mostly untraceable.
 Consequently, most well-crafted Ransomware attacks with stateless threat actors leave little to no choice for the victims – either they lose their data, or they pay for it.